 - In the Target Framework dropdown, select .NET Framework 4.7.2.

 - Recompile the project.

 Because your projects now target .NET Framework 4.7.2, use that version of the .NET Framework as your base for porting code.

 The next step is to run the API Portability Analyzer (ApiPort) to generate a portability report for analysis.

 Make sure you understand the API Portability Analyzer (ApiPort) and how to generate portability reports for targeting .NET Core.
 How you do this likely varies based on your needs and personal tastes.
-What follows are a few different approaches.
+The following sections detail a few different approaches.
 You may find yourself mixing steps of these approaches depending on how your code is structured.

-This approach may be the best for small projects or projects which don't use many .NET Framework APIs.
+This approach works well for small projects or projects that don't use many .NET Framework APIs.
 The approach is simple:

 - Optionally, run ApiPort on your project.
 If you run ApiPort, gain knowledge from the report on issues you'll need to address.

 - Copy all of your code over into a new .NET Core project.

 - While referring to the portability report (if generated), solve compiler errors until the project fully compiles.